dsaseymour/MERNSkeui/README.md

 # MERNSkeui
-Implementing UI for Mern skeletong using Bootstrap
+Implementing UI for Mern skeleton using Bootstrap